WasatchPhotonics/Wasatch.NET/README.md

 - [ ] test with multiple parallel spectrometers
 - [ ] test on more hardware, including NIR and ARM
-- [ ] consider turning all accessors into Properties
-- [ ] refactor into LaserController, TECController etc
 - [ ] refactor USB calls into Bus abstraction for Bluetooth/Ethernet
+- [ ] consider turning all accessors into Properties?
+- [ ] refactor into LaserController, TECController etc?

 # Version History

+- 2017-10-11 1.0.6 added cmd-line args to support scripted testing
 - 2017-10-11 1.0.5 fixed temperature read-out in degrees
 - 2017-10-11 1.0.4 fixed and restored ModelConfig.write
 - 2017-10-11 1.0.3 disabled ModelConfig.write due to corruption